fabianmoronzirfas/num-2-txt-dissolve-pars/README.md

 2. It takes the selected story and converts all numbering to text via [`convertBulletsAndNumberingToText()`](http://jongware.mit.edu/idcs6js/pc_Paragraph.html#convertBulletsAndNumberingToText).
 3. It converts TAB to WHITESPACE
 4. It converts LINEBREAK to WHITESPACE
-5. It converts CARRIDGE RETURN to DIGIT WHITESPACE
+5. It converts CARRIAGE RETURN to DIGIT WHITESPACE
+6. It converts DIGIT WHITESPACE + ( DIGIT + 0 (1 to 10000 times) ) = NUMBER + PERIOD to CARRIAGE RETURN + NUMBER

 ##Usage